 We recommend holding onto your sandbags through hurricane season.
 Do not dispose of sand or full sandbags as part of regular garbage.
 Place empty bags in your garbage (not in the recycling bin).
 Clean sand can be spread on lawns or landscape beds.

 Do not dump sandbags onto the beach.
 Sand used to help stop flooding is different from beach sand and can cause issues for turtle nesting, among other problems.
 Pinellas County Solid Waste Disposal Facility is collecting used sandbags, free of charge, at 3095 114th Ave.
 N, St. Petersburg.
 Used sandbags must be separated from other waste ahead of transport to the Solid Waste facility.

 For the latest updates, check this webpage, download the Ready Pinellas app and sign up for Alert Pinellas:

 Webinar: Storm Damage Recovery – Navigating the Insurance Process

 In the webinar, Storm Damage Recovery – Navigating the Insurance Process, Pinellas County Emergency Management is joined by the Department of Financial Services, Wright Flood Insurance, Acentria Insurance Agency, and Pinellas County Floodplain Management to discuss navigating the insurance process after a storm.
 Panelists review properly assessing risk, available insurance policies, responsibilities after a loss, properly documenting storm damage, and managing the claims process after a storm.
 View the webinar recording.

 News & Updates

-The Federal Emergency Management Agency (FEMA) will open two Disaster Recovery Centers (DRC) to assist residents affected by Hurricane Idalia on Saturday, Sept.
+The Federal Emergency Management Agency (FEMA) opened two Disaster Recovery Centers (DRC) to assist residents affected by Hurricane Idalia on Saturday, Sept.
 16, with daily hours.